glamorous/jQuery-Google-Analytics/README.markdown

 ## Changelog ##

+**0.7 - 16/11/2009**

+- Addes 2 semicolons add the ends of the functions

+**0.5**

-v0.5 This is the first version of the plugin but not bullet-proof so not a 1.0 release for now...
+- This is the first version of the plugin but not bullet-proof so not a 1.0 release for now...

 ## Feature Requests / To come ##